matthewmyrick/file-sync-homelab/README.md

 ### Changes not syncing

 Check:
-- "Start Watching" is enabled in the Logs tab
+- The application auto-starts watching when valid settings are configured
 - The file isn't in your Ignore List
 - Logs tab for any error messages
+- For remote changes: check the Pull Sync Interval setting

+### Files being overwritten in Neovim

+The application automatically detects Neovim swap files and protects them from being overwritten during pull sync.
+If you're still experiencing issues:
+- Ensure Neovim is creating swap files (`:set swapfile` in Neovim)
+- Check the Logs tab for "protected from overwrite" messages

 ## Contributing